Senator questions mine safety official's industry ties

 Whitehouse's letter questions Zatezalo's testimony at his October confirmation hearing, where he said he supports the current level of enforcement of the mine dust safety rule meant to reduce black lung disease cases in coal miners -- and another rule that punishes companies with repeat safety violations.

-That testimony, Whitehouse says, directly contradicts an "action plan" sent to the White House by Bob Murray, the CEO of Murray Energy Corp., whom Zatezalo has publicly called "one of the people whose opinion I value."
+That testimony, Whitehouse says, contradicts an "action plan" sent to the White House by Bob Murray, the CEO of Murray Energy Corp., whom Zatezalo has publicly called "one of the people whose opinion I value."

 "Over the last several months, the public has learned that Mr. Murray has been working behind the scenes actively to promote policies that would benefit his company," Whitehouse's letter says, making public a letter from Murray Energy addressed to Vice President Mike Pence that lays out his wish list for regulation rollbacks.